yym68686/ChatGPT-Telegram-Bot/README.md

 Apart from the latest `gpt-4-turbo-preview` model, the official context supports 128k tokens, but this project limits it to 16k tokens.
 All other models use the official context length settings, for example, the `gpt-3.5-turbo-16k` context is 16k, the `gpt-4-32k` context is 32k, and the `Claude2` context is 200k.
 This limitation is implemented to save user costs, as most scenarios do not require a high context.

+- How to delete the default model name from the model list?

+You can use the CUSTOM_MODELS environment variable to complete it.
+For example, if you want to add gpt-4o and remove the gpt-3.5 model from the model list, please set CUSTOM_MODELS to `gpt-4o,-gpt-3.5`.

 ## References

 https://core.telegram.org/bots/api